 I wrote this article in 2013.
-I have been using direct edit (Boolean) solid model functionality in my 3D CAD design since FastSolid was introduced to CADKEY in 1995.
+I have been using direct edit solid model functionality in my 3D CAD design since FastSolid was introduced to CADKEY in 1995.

 That was with the release of the ACIS solid modeling kernel.
 With the ACIS and Parasolid kernels now available, there were many new PC based 3D CAD package being released.
 I found a package called Trispectives.
 It was a graphics design package that used drag and drop push/pull solid shapes from catalogs.
 It also did realistic rendering and animation.
-It also ran on ACIS which made it completely compatible with CADKEY using the .sat translation.
-We would design in CADKEY, toss the 3D model into Tripsectives and render and animate it.
+It also ran on ACIS which made it completely compatible with CADKEY FastSolids using the .sat translation.
+We would design in CADKEY FastSolids, toss the 3D model into Tripsectives and render and animate it.
 1995!

 In a few years Tripectives turned into IronCAD.
 I have always thought I was blessed to be involved with IronCAD.
-It is the only truly integrated history/direct edit modeling system.
+It is the only truly integrated history/direct edit 3D CAD modeling system.
 Both operations are used in the design process.
 This alone increases your conceptual design productivity 2X and with other functionality, such as drag and drop, single model environment, the Triball (feature, part and assembly manipulator) plus easy copy/paste functionality you can easily achieve increases in productivity of 5X in conceptual design and 10X for changes.

 Why am I telling you this.
 Because I have had direct edit functionality available to me since the introduction of Solids.
 There are very few complex parts with direct editing available.